Blog

 Incompatibility with scaling technologies.
 Scalability MySQL Percona technology for performance and scalability.

 Reduced productivity and speed when handling numerous orders.
-Performance Page loading speed is 50% faster.
+Performance Load balancers.
+Page loading speed is 50% faster.
 Performance optimization, server response time reduction.
+Performance testing.

 Lack of ready-made solutions for SEO.
 SEO Availability of ready-made modules for SEO.